 Timeline

-We are considering the suitability of up to 770 hectares to accommodate solar photovoltaic (PV) panels and associated infrastructure.
-Further to this, we are considering the potential locations for mitigation and enhancement measures.
+We are considering the suitability of up to 825 hectares to accommodate environmental mitigation and enhancement, solar PV panels and associated development.

 Consultation